kjacks89/pj01/README.md

 Kyle Jackson 811-249-956

 ##Description
+This is a simple concurrent server implementing the HTTP/1.1 protocol and uses the low-level socket networking interface.

 ##Instructions
 To run the program, go into my cs4760 directory and ssh into a cluster node